jswelling/CMU-MS-DAS-Vis-S24/docs/grammar_of_graphics_body.md

-## The world is full of graphics packages.
+## The Grammar Of Graphics

-We are trying to impose some order on visualization beyond "Here is a gallery of idioms.
-Plug in your data!"
+... is an attempt to impose some structure on visualization, to make it more than just a collection of subroutine calls and idioms.

-One thread of ideas on this is the _grammar of graphics_.
 It's been through a few iterations, beginning with [Graph-Theoretic Scagnostics](https://www.semanticscholar.org/paper/Graph-theoretic-scagnostics-Wilkinson-Anand/8bc9868fe6c936614f7f94b01757723e9ffaaa43) by Wilkinson, Anand, and Grossman in 2005.